imimsri/faqs/content/posts/contractor.md

 ### Requirements

 1. All external contractor applications should be able to run under a Linux based Kubernetes cluster.
-2. Contractor must be able to setup and update an inhouse git repository https://git.imim.cat with all needed Kubernetes deployment files
+2. Contractor must be able to setup and update an inhouse git repository https://git.imim.cat with all needed Kubernetes deployment files.
+Git users will be allocated to acredited contractor staff members.
 2. Contractor must supply CI (continuous integration tests) to validate application releases
 3. IMIM will assign contractor a Kubernetes namespace per aplication.
 4. Application updates will be carried out through CI (continuous integration) workflow.
 Once application passes all tests it will be automatically deployed to production kubernetes cluster.